Heather L. Pfeifer

 B.S., M.S., University of Wisconsin, Milwaukee

 I have had a lifelong fascination with the criminal justice system.
 When my mother was pregnant with me, her father was murdered.
 Consequently, I spent the first few weeks of my life in a courtroom while the trial was held.
-As I grew up, I had a lot of questions about the specifics of the case and how it was handled by the criminal justice system.
-As a result, I think both my parents and I always thought I would eventually choose a career in law.
+Growing up, I had a lot of questions about the specifics of the case and how it was handled by the criminal justice system.
+As a result, both my parents and I thought I would choose a career in law.

 This fascination with the legal system eventually led me to major in criminal justice as an undergraduate at the University of Wisconsin-Milwaukee.
-Through the course of my studies, I discovered a passion for research and teaching, so I decided to pursue the study of justice in the academic, rather than the legal, arena.
+Through the course of my studies, I discovered a passion for research and teaching, so I decided to pursue my study of justice in an academic arena rather than the legal arena.
 Although this is not the path I originally envisioned I would take, it is definitely the path I am meant to follow.
-I love having the opportunity to show students how research can inform practice and how they can then use those skills to become more critical consumers of information.
+I love having the opportunity to show students how theory and research inform practice, and how they can become more critical consumers of information.

-I have served as a consultant for federal and state agencies, including the Department of Health and Human Services Substance Abuse and Mental Health Services Administration, the Maryland Department of Juvenile Services, the Circuit Court for Baltimore City Family Division/Juvenile Docket and the Prince George’s County Office of the Sheriff.
-In addition, I helped to establish the Roper Victim Assistance Academy of Maryland with my colleague Debra Stanley in 2003; the academy has since trained more than 500 victim service professionals in the state of Maryland.
+I love being out in the field and collaborating with agencies to help identify problems and to devise practical, evidence-based solutions.
+I have served as a consultant and/or provided technical assistance to numerous local, state, and federal agencies, including the United States Department of Health and Human Services Substance Abuse and Mental Health Services Administration, the Maryland Department of Juvenile Services, the Circuit Court for Baltimore City Family Division/Juvenile Docket, the Juvenile and Domestic Relations District Court, Fairfax County, VA, and the Prince George’s County Office of the Sheriff.
+In addition, I helped to establish the Roper Victim Assistance Academy of Maryland with my colleague Debra Stanley in 2003, which has trained more than 1,000 victim service professionals in the state of Maryland.
+And in 2010, I began facilitating the Illuminations Program which trains professionals in skills that lead to more effective service delivery to victims of crime and their families.